SkygearIO/features/features/field-based-acl.md

   of user roles (specified by `userRoles`).

-# Sample Codes for Use Cases
+# Samples for Some Use Cases

 Use Case 1: Make gender field of user record private to every one except owner